Shipping with this method takes 3-5 days

 Authoritative Sources

-- Eligibility guidance from NHS advice on who can and cannot take mebendazole
+- NHS guidance on who can and cannot take mebendazole

 This content is for informational purposes only and is not a substitute for professional medical advice.